 What is the projects indicators for success?

-Our Social media page analytics will show quantitative metrics of 'likes' and 'comments' for our competitions for art classes, art prizes, as well as opportunities to win tickets to attend Q&A community screenings of "Triple Effect - Who Cares for the Carer?" documentary.
+Our Social media page analytics will show quantitative metrics of 'likes' and 'comments' for our competitions for art classes, art prizes, as well as opportunities to win tickets to attend Q&A community screenings of "Triple Effect - Who Cares for the Carers?" documentary.
 Ticket sales measure community audience attendance.
 Impact partners can measure impact from the increase of interest in their organisations and activity generated on their social media platforms.